cdapio/tigon/README.md

     mvn ... -DskipSQLTests

-## Quick Start
+## Getting Started Guide

-Visit our web site for a [Quick Start](http://docs.cask.co/docs/tigon/current/quickstart.html) that will guide you through installing Tigon, running an example that....
+Visit our web site for a [Getting Started Guide](http://docs.cask.co/docs/tigon/current/getting-started.html) that will guide you through installing Tigon and running an example.

 ## Where to Go Next